How to secure communication of roaming users using Secure Gateway Server?

 Modify Patch Manager Plus Settings

-- Enter forwarding server IP address instead of Patch Manager Plus server IP address under Patch Manager Plus server details while adding remote office.
-This is to ensure the WAN agents and DS communication to forwarding server.
+- Enter the Secure Gateway server's IP address instead of Patch Manager Plus server IP address under Patch Manager Plus server details while adding remote office.
+This is to ensure the WAN agents and DS communication to Secure Gateway server.

 - Enable secured communication(HTTPS) under DS/WAN agent to Patch Manager Plus server communication.

-- Enter the following details under Setting up the forwarding server window, which will open after the installation process
+- Enter the following details under Setting up the Secure Gateway server window, which will open after the installation process

 - Patch Manager Plus (PMP) Server Name: Specify the FQDN/DNS/IP address of the Patch Manager Plus server

-- PMP Http Port: Specify the port number that the forwarding server uses to contact the Patch Manager Plus server (eg: 6020)
+- PMP Http Port: Specify the port number that the Secure Gateway server uses to contact the Patch Manager Plus server (eg: 6020)

 - PMP Https Port: Specify the port number that the roaming users use to contact the Patch Manager Plus server (eg: 6363 - it is recommended to use the same port 6363(HTTPS) for Patch Manager Plus Server in secured mode)

 - PMP Notification Server port: 6027 (to perform on-demand operations), this will be pre-filled automatically